- Obs. a parcel of letters

 - A small pouch, often consisting of two plastic or foil sheets sealed at the edges, used to distribute single portions of products in the form of liquids, powders, or small pieces: a ketchup packet.

 - A small package or bundle: sent me a packet of newspaper clippings.

 - Informal A sizable sum of money.

-- A boat, usually a coastal or river steamer, that plies a regular route and carries passengers, freight, and mail.
+- A boat or ship, usually a coastal or river steamer, that plies a regular route and carries passengers, freight, and mail.

 - A short block of data transmitted in a packet-switching network.

 Origin of packetMiddle English paket, pekette small package, bundle probably diminutive of pak pack ; see pack 1.

 - A small pack or package; a little bundle or parcel; as, a packet of letters, a packet of crisps, a packet of biscuits.

 - (nautical) Originally, a vessel employed by government to convey dispatches or mails; hence, a vessel employed in conveying dispatches, mails, passengers, and goods, and having fixed days of sailing; a mail boat.
 Packet boat, ship, vessel .